tmkim/mle-basic/README.txt

     -- add toggle button to Review (show all questions vs only flagged questions)
     > start working on Flagged functionality
-        -- option to prioritize previously flagged questions when making exam
+        -- option to prioritize previously flagged questions when making exam ** made good(?) progress but running into CORS issue with testing ** not sure if related to Flagged update or not D:
     > DONE : figure out how to use environment variables in client -- ng generate environments (init client/src/environments)
         -- update environment.ts, environment.development.ts
         -- ng build --configuration=development
     -- some import cleanup